 How Will I Get Compensation for Property Damage that Occurred During the Accident?

-An important and early question many individuals have is how they will get compensated for a vehicle which has been damaged and repaired, or a vehicle which is damaged so severely it cannot be repaired.
+An important and early question many individuals have is how they will get compensated for a vehicle that has been damaged and repaired, or a vehicle that is damaged so severely it cannot be repaired.
 The answer to this question ultimately depends upon whether or not the vehicle can be repaired.

 If the vehicle can be repaired, then the insurance company for the at-fault party is responsible for paying the full costs of repair.
 Many individuals rightly recognize, however, that the value of a vehicle has decreased after an accident.
 This is particularly problematic when an individual goes to sell their vehicle and the purchaser pulls up a report indicating that the vehicle has previously been involved in a significant collision.
 In these circumstances, the owner of the damaged vehicle has a claim for the “diminished value” of the vehicle.
 This type of claim is also known as “Diminution in Value.”
 Automobile insurers for at-fault parties often offer very little compensation to vehicle owners for diminished value.
 When there is a dispute as to the proper amount of this diminished value, an owner of a vehicle may be able to exercise rights available under North Carolina law to obtain appraisals of the vehicle for a more expert determination of diminished value.
 While such an appraisal can cost money, the net recovery an owner can expect for diminished value after such an appraisal is usually more than the at-fault party’s automobile insurer originally offered.